mathielo/dst-dedicated-server/README.md

 You can easily do that replacing `InsertYourTokenHere` in the following command and executing it in your server:

     echo 'InsertYourTokenHere' > ~/dst-dedicated-server/DSTClusterConfig/cluster_token.txt

+:closed_lock_with_key: The account that generates the token automatically gains admin access in-game, meaning you can rollback, regenerate the world or use console commands while playing.

 #### Done! :rainbow: